$1M+

 Innovative treatment for paediatric atopic dermatitis

-In 2026, Proto Axiom and AusBiotech — Australia's peak industry body for biotechnology — launched a co-designed joint program with initial emphasis on translational innovation in women's health.
-The program runs August–September 2026 and combines AusBiotech's national industry network with Proto Axiom's translation methodology and investor relationships.
+Through 2026, Proto Axiom and AusBiotech — Australia's peak industry body for biotechnology — have been working together on shared activity focused on translational innovation in women's health.
+The work brings together AusBiotech's national industry network and Proto Axiom's translation methodology and investor relationships; specific scope, timing, and program structure are being worked through jointly.

-This partnership signals industry-level endorsement of the category thesis and provides a direct channel to pharmaceutical and medtech companies that can serve as development partners, licensees, or acquirers for Foundry-supported ventures.
+The collaboration reflects strong industry engagement with the category thesis and opens a channel to pharmaceutical and medtech companies that can serve as development partners, licensees, or acquirers for Foundry-supported ventures.

 Timeline